iavofficial/IAV_Distortion/doc/UtilityScripts/README.md

 ## Unix environment
 The subsequent utility scripts are intended for Unix environments and have been tested on Raspberry PI OS.

+During the installation and the update process an active internet connection is required.
+To be able to run all of the following scripts properly the following programs need to be installed on the system:
+- *git*
+- *wget* or *cur*

 ### installer.sh
 [!IMPORTANT]
 This script requires an active internet connection and *git* installed on the system.